-- identify and prioritise the risks to the achievement of the Council's policies, aims and objectives; - to evaluate the likelihood of those risks being realised and, if so realised, their impact; and. - to manage the identified risks efficiently, effectively and economically.
+- identify and prioritise the risks to the achievement of the Council's policies, aims and objectives; and - to evaluate the likelihood of those risks being realised and, if so realised, their impact; and, - to manage the identified risks efficiently, effectively and economically.

-The governance framework has been in place at the Council for the year ended 31 March 2020 and up to the date of approval of the Statement of Accounts for 2019/20.
-It should be noted that from the end of March 2020 the Council was significantly affected by the Covid-19 Global Pandemic and has had to change some processes and adapt to new ways of working; however, the principles of the Council's governance framework are unchanged.
+The governance framework has been in place at the Council for the year ended 31 March 2021 and up to the date of approval of the Statement of Accounts for 2020/21.